yochaigal/cairn/wip/2e/factions.md

 # Factions

-Each region is dominated by one or more factions, each with its own unique **Advantages**, **Agenda**, and **Obstacles**.
-They each should have one or more representatives, or **Agents**, tasked with helping complete a faction's agenda.
+A region is typically dominated by one or more factions, each with their own unique **Advantages**, **Agenda**, and **Obstacles**.
+Each faction should also have one or more representatives, or **Agents**, tasked with helping complete their agenda.

 Agents are often in charge of completing one or more of the goals of the Agenda of a faction.
 Particularly large factions may have additional agents, each in charge of a distinct goal.
 Agents may have personal motivations that differ from the faction's main agenda, a fact that canny PCs can exploit for their own gain.

 > Do not feel limited by the table results below.
 If something feels "off" or a different table result would work better for your setting, use it!